Ostrynska/gh-projects-manager-api/README.md

 This is a simple Express-based backend with SQLite used for storing public GitHub repositories per authenticated user.

+🚩🚩🚩 Please note that the backend is hosted on a free server, so it's recommended to run it locally at http://localhost:3001 for better performance. 🚩🚩🚩

 ## 🚀 Features

 - ✅ Save or update repositories linked to a user’s email